content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-arrays.md

 ![](media/091994d8dd74642ea25e42e16c9a3759.png)

-## 1.3 Access the Elements of an Array in Java
+## 2.1.3 Accessing 1D Array elements in Java

 -   We can access the element of an array using the index number.